 The Public Workshop was held to solicit public and stakeholder input during draft development of the plan.
 Public outreach included an email distribution with a notice of the public meeting to the HMPC with direction to share with other associations, boards and committees and postings around the workplace.
 The meeting notice was also posted on the District's LHMP Webpage.
-Approximately 15 people participated in the public workshop.
-The public workshop was recorded; other workshop materials are included in Appendix A.
+Fifteen people participated in the public workshop.
+The public workshop was recorded; workshop materials are included in Appendix A.

 Comments submitted during the public workshop addressed specific natural hazards in Sonoma Valley, human-caused hazards related to residual fire retardant in the soil from recent wildfires (e.g. contaminants), grey water system options to capture rainfall, drought conditions, energy-saving tools and rebates, and water demand hardening (e.g. toilet upgrades).
 Where appropriate, stakeholder and public comments and recommendations were incorporated into the final plan, including the risk assessment and sections that address mitigation goals and strategies.
-Comments submitted during public review will be summarized in this chapter.
-A summary of the meeting will also be shared with the HMPC and is included in Appendix A.
+If there were comments submitted during public review they would be summarized in this chapter; however, no public comments were submitted during public review.
+A summary of the public workshop was also shared with the HMPC and is included in Appendix A.

-Prior to finalization of the plan a draft will be made available on the District's LHMP Webpage for a 30-day public comment period.
-The Public Review Draft LHMP update was circulated on April 16, 2021 through May 15, 2021.
-The District posted an electronic form with the plan on the District's LHMP Webpage to capture electronic comments (see Appendix A).
+Prior to finalization of the plan, the draft was circulated and made available on the District's LHMP Webpage for a 21-day public comment period from April 16, 2021 through May 6, 2021.
+The public was able to provide written and emailed comments at customerservice@vomwd.org.
+Verbal comments and questions were directed to Matt Fullner, the District's Interim General Manager at (707) 996-1037.